 In aggregate, for startups and young solution providers like Innovecs, the days of monolithic incumbents solving customer and industry issues are gone.
 The road to 5G heralds a brave new world where smaller players, with smart solutions, can play a part and win a slice of the growing digital pie.
-What it needs is open collaboration, flexible commercial contracts and distinct lines of accountability.
-The policy makers in the room, of course, said conducive regulation enabling markets to foster innovation is a clear requirement.
-What may emerge are plenty of trials and proof of concepts.
-However, one would argue, scale is also possible with aligned objectives and investment (between Government, investors and industry).
+What it needs is an open collaboration, flexible commercial contracts and distinct lines of accountability.
+The policymakers in the room, of course, said conducive regulation enabling markets to foster innovation is a clear requirement.
+What may emerge is plenty of trials and proof of concepts.
+However, one would argue, the scale is also possible with aligned objectives and investment (between Government, investors, and industry)

-Where can Innovecs play a part in this world of next generation wireless?
-With proven capability in SaaS cloud platform development, UI/UX, business intelligence and data analytics, gamification and vertical prowess in supply chain, healthcare, retail and telco, there’s a fantastic opportunity for large and small service providers to partner with cost efficient solution providers like Innovecs.
-In this digital era, Innovecs builds customer centered digital solutions for business – where both consumer and business see the benefits of simplicity in user flow design, security in management of data, analytics in offering valuable insights and operational efficiency in digitization of legacy problems.
+Where can Innovecs play a part in this world of next-generation wireless?
+With proven capability in SaaS cloud platform development, UI/UX, business intelligence and data analytics, gamification and vertical prowess in the supply chain, healthcare, retail, and telco, there’s a fantastic opportunity for large and small service providers to partner with cost-efficient solution providers like Innovecs.
+In this digital era, Innovecs builds customer-centered digital solutions for business – where both consumer and business see the benefits of simplicity in user flow design, security in the management of data, analytics in offering valuable insights and operational efficiency in the digitization of legacy problems.

 Open the doors to collaboration…

 Artificial intelligence (AI) and machine learning are widely adopted across outsourcing companies such as Innovecs in the logistics, aviation, retail, many other industries.
 Multiple market predictions prove it is really so.
 Thus, the International Data Corporation (IDC) claims that AI global spending will increase to $98 billion by 2023.